mbkers/ship-trajectory-prediction/README.md

    - The data is also rescaled. <!-- to the range [0,1]. -->
 9. Save data

-Secondly, run the script [s_net_encoder_decoder.m](s_net_encoder_decoder.m), which creates, trains and tests a recurrent sequence-to-sequence encoder-decoder model with attention.
+Secondly, run the script [s_net_encoder_decoder.m](s_net_encoder_decoder.m) which creates, trains and tests a recurrent sequence-to-sequence encoder-decoder model with attention.
 The encoder-decoder network architecture is shown in the [Model details](#model-details) section.

 The model is defined as a Model Function as opposed to a typical MATLAB layer array, layerGraph or `dlnetwork` object.
 For more details on their differences see [this documentation](https://uk.mathworks.com/help/deeplearning/ug/define-custom-training-loops-loss-functions-and-networks.html#mw_7173ce81-4cb6-4221-ac2e-5688aa0fa950).